 When are we leaving?

 The retreat experience begins at Barnard with a pre-departure meeting.
-We will meet at 12:00 noon (location TBA) for a delicious lunch and general meet and greet before we start the journey upstate to the camp facility.
+We will meet at 11AM (location TBA) for a delicious lunch and general meet and greet before we start the journey upstate to the camp facility.
 Make sure you bring your luggage to this meeting; the bus will leave campus at 1:00pm immediately following the lunch!
 Our bus will depart from the Barnard main gate at W117th and Broadway.

 Where are we going?